611: No Such Thing As A Forbidden Panettone

 I don't think of sausages as strong.
 Well, you don't go to the restaurants I go to.

-But like, I would thought you might need quite thin fingers, like, to get into the crevices.
+But like, I would thought you might need need quite thin fingers, like, to get into the crevices.
 He does not have the slim fingers of a piano player.

 He's got powerful fingers that you can dangle from for half an hour at a time.

-You can pull the whole man above him.
+Hold the whole man above him.
 Yeah.

 He said the thing he's scared of more was giving a TED talk about his climb than actually doing the climb himself.